 Advancements in payment technology, business processes, employee behaviour and compliance requirements are changing how company spending is done.
-As a result, we are seeing a massive shift towards the elimination of expense reports.
+It’s time to say goodbye to expense reports.

 It’s that day of the month again… expense reports are due.

-By now, we all know the (boring) drill: Gather all your physical receipts, fill out the expense report form, get it approved by your manager and then, one day, maybe… get your money reimbursed.
+By now, we all know the (boring) drill: Gather all your physical receipts, fill out the expense report form, get it approved by your manager and then, one day, maybe, hopefully… get your money reimbursed.

-All of this in an era where it’s common practice to video chat with someone on the other side of the world (for free); or where amazing apps like Google Photos recognise any kind of object in our photos.
-Yet here we are, filling out expense report forms in 2018…
+All this in an era where it’s common practice to video chat with someone on the other side of the world (for free); or where amazing apps like Google Photos recognise any kind of object in our photos.
+Yet here we are, still filling out expense report forms…

 I felt this pain for years as CFO of Tradeshift.
-As the company grew faster and faster, so did everyone’s frustration and time lost compiling expense reports, as well as the number of people sharing company cards.
+As the company grew faster and faster, so did everyone’s frustration about the amount of time lost compiling expense reports, as well as the number of people sharing company cards.
 Our employees hated the process, and my finance team shared their frustration.
 It was clear that collectively, we all spent too much time chasing missing receipts and trying to understand where each transaction came from.